tfp-photonics/treams/docs/params.rst

     >>> treams.PhaseVector(1, "x") >= treams.PhaseVector((1, 2))
     True

-Note that the ordering is from less stric phase vector to the stricter one.
+Note that the ordering is from less strict phase vector to the stricter one.